 2.3 Make links with all relev- ant strategic groups and committees in Highland.
-Seek new op- portunities to embed Green Health Prin- cipals into new regional plan develop- ment plans.
+Seek new op- portunities to embed Green Health Prin- cipals into new regional plan devel- opment plans.
 All partners Helen Perkins Sep 24 Number Strategy groups presented to/linked in with.
-2. Continue to monitor the num- ber of PPS that mention Green HEalth Risk of becoming Inverness fo- cused.
+2. Continue to monitor the num- ber of PPS that mention Green HEalth Risk of becoming Inverness focused.
 2. Risk of paying lip service and no action 3.
 Delayed action.
 4. Missing key groups 5.
-Chan- ging landscape of committees and keeping on top of this.
+Changing landscape of committees and keeping on top of this.
 1. HC Climate Change Committee - link to Net Zero Strategy.2.
 HC H&SC Committee.
-3. Learning for Sustainability - Education.
-4. Communities and Place.
-5. Env & Economic Development - link to NP4 (include this in logic model) 6. make links with community resilience teams.
-7 make links with the outdoor volunteering group.8.
-CNPA Board 9.
-HLH Board 10.
-NHS Board 11.
-Local Outdoor Access Forums 12.
-Ask HGHP members where we are currently represented - make this a priority for next HGHP.
-13. Find our high level champions 2.4 Continue to gather and build on the shared evidence base, including qualitative case studies that demonstrate the impact.
+3. Learn- ing for Sustainability - Education.
+4. Com- munities and Place.
+5. Env & Economic De- velopment - link to NP4 (include this in logic model) 6.
+High- land Biodiversity Ac- tion Plan 7. make links with community resilience teams.
+8 make links with the outdoor volunteering group.9.
+CNPA Board 10.
+HLH Board 11.
+NHS Board 12.
+Local Outdoor Access For- ums 13.
+Ask HGHP members where we are currently repres- ented - make this a priority for next HGHP.
+14. Find our high level champions 2.4 Continue to gather and build on the shared evidence base, including qualitative case studies that demonstrate the impact.
 Link with new areas such as use of pharmaceuticals, climate change and blue health All partners Helen Perkins/ Sophie Isaacson Know who the audience is for.
 Risk they aren't read.
 1. Are we asking the right people for case studies?
 Work with our adult learning centres.
 2. Evaluate the process as well as the outcomes 3.
 Learn from best practice including social enterprise.
 4. Short term outcome who has examples?
 5. Speak with Highland Adapts for climate stories and add a public health spin.
 6. Ask HTSI Forums.7.
 Link this to the shared learning networks.

-The me 3 Embedding & Integrating Ac- tion Description Lead Organ- isation Lead Name Time scale Measure RISK How might this be achieved?
-3.1 HGHP Members to continue to promote work-place wellbeing initiatives around Green Health All partners ongoing Key messages of HGHP integrated into partners internal communications to staff; Partner organisations continue to support and build on green health initiatives on offer to staff; Green Health valued as key to achieving climate/sustainability strategies and targets; Partnership leadership teams actively promote and engage with green health in the workplace, e.g. health walks, daily moments in nature, outside meetings, Staff of partner organisations report positive culture and permission around incorporating green health into the workplace.
+Ac- Description Lead Or- ganisation Lead Times cale RISK How might this be achieved?

+3.1 HGHP Members to continue to promote workplace wellbeing initiatives around Green Health All partners ongo-ing Key messages of HGHP integrated into partners internal communications to staff; Partner organisations continue to support and build on green health initiatives on offer to staff; Green Health valued as key to achieving climate/ sustainability strategies and targets; Partnership leadership teams actively promote and engage with green health in the workplace, e.g. health walks, daily moments in nature, outside meetings, Staff of partner organisations report positive culture and permission around incorporating green health into the workplace.
 Communication doesn't necessarily lead to behaviour change and measuring impact of comms is hard; Without someone coordinating could lose momentum.
-1.Outline key messages in communications plan, messages relating to individuals and organsations e.g. nature connection is good for your mental health and wellbeing, and people who are connected to nature are more likely to engage in pro-environmental behaviours;2.
-Embed key messages within partners internal communications via heads of HR/comms team; 3.Identify and share with partners communications teams key yearly initiatives (green health week, climate week, May walking month, Paths for All Step Count Challenge);4 Include workplace wellbeing in the Highland Green Health Charter;4.
-Link in with healthy working lives award, does Green Health feature?- encourage all partner organisations to pay staff for a volunteer day a year, Nature-Scot staff programme as example.
-Paths for All workplace walking tools/awards promoted to all partner HR teams.5.
-Link with Active Highland Strategy Group and their messaging.
+1.Outline key messages in communications plan, messages relating to individuals and organsations e.g. nature connection is good for your mental health and wellbeing, and people who are connected to nature are more likely to engage in pro-environmental behaviours; 2.
+Embed key messages within partners internal communications via heads of HR/comms team; 3.Identify and share with partners communications teams key yearly initiatives (green health week, climate week, May walking month, Paths for All Step Count Challenge); 4 Include workplace wellbeing in the Highland Green Health Charter; 4.
+Link in with healthy working lives award, does Green Health feature? - encourage all partner organisations to pay staff for a volunteer day a year, NatureScot staff programme as example.
+Paths for All workplace walking tools/awards promoted to all partner HR teams.
+5. Link with Active Highland Strategy Group and their messaging. ----- --- -------------- -- ---------- --- --- --